 As for the logo, you can use Canva.
 It’s a free tool.
 Just sign up at canva.com and you can start designing your logo.
 Make sure your blog’s color palette is the same as your logo.

-Choose images which will reflect your brand.
+Choose images that will reflect your brand.
 When uploading photos, I’d recommend you to resize them to around 200 to 500 KB.
-This will help you save some space, increase image loading time, increase webpage loading time, and help with your site’s SEO.
+You can use Canva or try FastStone Photo Resizer to resize your photos.
+This will help you save space, increase image loading time, increase webpage loading time, and help with your site’s SEO.

-Have a set of two or three which complements one another.
+Have a set of two or three which complement one another.

 What most WordPress users like me love about it is its customizability all thanks to its plugins.
-These help add to your site’s functionality.
+This help add to your site’s functionality.

 Here are some plugins you should have:

 - Easy Social Share Buttons

 Sign up for one or two of the popular social media platform that you know.
 Make sure you use the same username for all of these accounts or else your readers might get confused.